 It is a misconception that temperature and moisture are the only influences that determine when leaves begin to change color in autumn.
 They are important, but as Alan explains, the tree's exposure to light plays a significant role as well.
 As days become shorter and shorter, trees will detect the oncoming winter not necessarily by colder temperatures, but by the angle at which the rising and setting sun hits its leaves.
 Certain angles signify the beginning of winter, at which point the tree will begin its preparations.

-Unfortunately, these varying factors that contribute to fall colors make it hard to predict a "best time" to witness peak foliage.
-Though even if some trees have shed their leaves for the winter by the time you get around to seeing them, there's still a beauty to them.
+These varying factors that contribute to fall colors make it hard to predict a "best time" to witness peak foliage.
+But even if some trees have shed their leaves for the winter by the time you get around to seeing them, there's still a beauty to them.

 Alan has some advice on how to appreciate a tree that's already gone dormant for the winter.
 To an arborist, abundant leaves often obscure parts of the tree that can be particularly arresting—namely the branches and shape of the canopy.
 (Alan recommends the "bow branches of a maple," "gothic canopy of a locust," and "conical architecture of an oak.")
 These characteristics differ for every tree species, providing a beautiful excuse to look up even after the leaves have fallen down.